Misunderstood-Wookiee/The-Walking-ZED/README.md

 # The-Walking-ZED
  A 7 Days to Die Zombie Ai Overhaul Mod
+ For A15 Build 105
- Compatible with A15 Build 105 & Valmod Overhaul v4.15 (no progression changes or items removed)
+ Also compatible with Valmod Overhaul v4.15 (no progression changes or items removed)

 #----Features----
 Mostly Server Side - clients do not need to install most of it to run on a server.